Ternary numeral system: Practical use

+Balanced ternary advantages

+When implemented as balanced ternary (comprising the digits −1, 0, and +1), the numeral system offers distinct computational advantages over binary.
+Most notably, balanced ternary eliminates the need for an explicit sign bit, as the sign of a number is inherently determined by its most significant non-zero digit.
+Furthermore, mathematical negation is highly efficient, requiring only a simple entrywise inversion of symbols (swapping +1s and −1s) rather than the complex two's complement operations required by binary hardware.

 A form of redundant binary representation called a binary signed-digit number system, a form of signed-digit representation, is sometimes used in low-level software and hardware to accomplish fast addition of integers because it can eliminate carries.

 Binary-coded ternary

 Simulation of ternary computers using binary computers, or interfacing between ternary and binary computers, can involve use of binary-coded ternary (BCT) numbers, with two or three bits used to encode each trit.
 BCT encoding is analogous to binary-coded decimal (BCD) encoding.
 If the trit values 0, 1 and 2 are encoded 00, 01 and 10, conversion in either direction between binary-coded ternary and binary can be done in logarithmic time.
 A library of C code supporting BCT arithmetic is available.

-Tryte

-Some ternary computers such as the Setun defined a tryte to be six trits or approximately 9.5 bits (holding more information than the de facto binary byte).